Growing in the City

 Boulevard Gardening Guidelines have been designed to help beginners and experts garden on City of Victoria boulevards more confidently and responsibly.
-Click here to learn how you can transform the boulevard beside your property into a beautiful and healthy garden.
+Learn how you can transform the boulevard beside your property into a beautiful and healthy garden.

 Community Gardens and Orchards

 The Community Gardens Policy encourages local non-profit organizations to establish community allotment gardens, commons gardens and orchards.
-Click here to read more, to find a community garden near you, or to learn about starting your own.
+Find a community garden near you or learn about starting your own.

 Funding for the Compost Education Centre

 The City provides a Strategic Plan Grant to the Compost Education Centre in Fernwood, where the public can learn composting and organic gardening skills.
 In 2016, the Compost Education Centre is using these funds for Healing City Soils, a soil testing program in partnership with Royal Roads University.

 City micro-grants, up to a maximum of $500, are awarded to cover supplies needed for food production in community gardens.

 Community Garden Volunteer Coordinator Grants

 City grants are available to neighbourhoods that have community gardens that are established under the City’s Community Garden Policy, where food production is the primary focus.
 The grants are intended to provide funding for a person to coordinate volunteers.